XRPLF/xrpl-dev-portal/content/infrastructure/configuration/peering/forward-ports-for-peering.md

 ---
 # Forward Ports for Peering

-Servers in the XRP Ledger peer-to-peer network communicate over the [peer protocol](peer-protocol.html).
+Servers in the XRP Ledger peer-to-peer network communicate over the [peer protocol](../../../concepts/networks-and-servers/peer-protocol.md).
 For the best combination of security and connectivity to the rest of the network, you should use a firewall to protect your server from most ports, but open or forward the peer protocol port.

-While your `rippled` server is running, you can check to see how many peers you have by running the [server_info method][].
+While your `rippled` server is running, you can check to see how many peers you have by running the [server_info method](../../../references/http-websocket-apis/public-api-methods/server-info-methods/server_info.md).
 The `peers` field of the `info` object shows how many peers are currently connected to your server.
 If this number is exactly 10 or 11, that usually means your firewall is blocking incoming connections.

 Example of a `server_info` result (trimmed) showing only 10 peers, likely because a firewall is blocking incoming peer connections: